Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 We will later have to estimate $\sigma^2_\epsilon$ from a given $\sigma^2_{\hat{\Delta}_i}$.
 To achieve this, we must disentangle $\sigma^2_{\text{effect}}$ and $\sigma^2_\epsilon$.
 We do so by defining the ratio $q^2$ between these two sources of variance:

 This parameter tells us how much of the observed variability comes from true differences vs. noise.
 If $q^2=0$ then all participants would have the same true congruency effect and observed differences are only due to trial-by-trial error.
-If $q^2$ is large then there is relatively small trial-by-trial error variance and observed differences between participants stem from reliable, true differences between subjects.
+If $q^2$ is large then there is relatively small trial-by-trial error variance and observed differences between participants stem from reliable, true differences between participants.
 Crucially, note that $q^2$ is also the variance of true, individual sensitivities.
 Thus, the square root of this ratio, $q$, is the standard deviation of true, individual sensitivities.

-We derive a reasonable value to use for our setting in Appendix \ref{app:roleOfq}, which is $q^2=0.0225$.
+We derive a reasonable value to use for our setting in Appendix \ref{supp:roleOfq}, which is $q^2=0.0225$.
 This means that we will assume that participants' sensitivities $d'_{\text{true},i}$ vary around some true value $d'_\text{true}$ with a standard deviation of $q = 0.15$.